forestfamily4/mslauncher/README.md

 ## Getting Started

-DownloadManager the launcher from the latest release!
+Download the launcher from the latest release!

 ## Features